djeada/Git-Notes/notes/08_observing_repository.md

 3. **Branching for Large Tasks**: For major or extended changes, consider branching.
 This makes merging easier and allows for concurrent development.

 4. **Understand the Git Workflow**: Get to know Git's stages (working directory, staging area, and commit history).
 Being familiar with these stages helps avoid errors and streamlines processes.

-In essence, Git is not just for saving changes.
-When used effectively, it offers a rich historical narrative of your project.